Orb-H/markdown-toc-maker/docs/README_en.md

 [한국어](https://github.com/Orb-H/markdown-toc-maker/blob/main/README.md)

-A simple js file for making ToC of markdown file
+A simple js file for making table of content + numbering header

+referenced the style of ToC and numbering from namu.wiki

 ## Usage